 Step 2: For i = 0 to n − 1

-If A[i] == x: Return i
+If A[i] == x, return i

-Step 3: If not found: Return -1
+Step 3: If the loop ends, return -1

 Example